ncfavier/cubical-experiments/src-1lab/ObjectClassifiers.lagda.md

 ```
 </details>

-It is folklore knowledge that univalent universes in type theory correspond to
+It is well-known that univalent universes in type theory correspond to
 object classifiers in higher topos theory.
 However, there are a few different ways
 to make sense of this internally to type theory itself.